ahkharsha/BNBricks/README.md

 - **Fractional Ownership**: Invest in real estate by purchasing fractional shares of tokenized assets.
 - **Decentralized Governance**: Participate in platform decisions through a decentralized voting mechanism.
-- **Staking Rewards**: Earn rewards by staking your EDU tokens within the ecosystem.
+- **Staking Rewards**: Earn rewards by staking your BNB tokens within the ecosystem.
 - **Secure Transactions**: All transactions are verified and secured on the blockchain, ensuring transparency and trust.
 - **User Privacy**: Utilizes the Anon Aadhaar SDK for privacy-preserving user verification.